Dragon8029/100-days-of-code/myLog.md

 Day 32: January 23, 2018

 Today's Progress: Finished day 29 of 30 day CSS3 course.
+Worked on a couple #freeCodeCamp algorithm challenges.
+Spent some time looking up JavaScript methods, and trying to understand them.
+Time well spent.

+Thoughts: I will understand Javascript one day.